Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Sublinear Adaptive Algorithms

 At every iteration of the while loop in Alg.~\ref{alg:ptgone}, after updating the candidate sets, if there exists $V_j$ such that $|V_j| < 2\ell$, the following occurs after the for loop (Lines~\ref{line:tgone-for-begin}-\ref{line:tgone-for-end}): If the threshold $\tau_j$ remains unchanged, one element from $V_j$ is added to the solution.
 If $\tau_j$ is reduced, $V_j$ is repopulated with high-quality elements.
 This implies that a $1/(2\ell)$-fraction of $V_j$ is filtered out after per iteration, or even further, it becomes empty and the threshold value is updated.

-In the second case, where Lines~\ref{line:pig-else-start}-\ref{line:pig-else-end} are executed, the algorithm employs \prefix (Alg.~\ref{alg:prefix} in Appendix~\ref{apx:subroutine}) in Line~\ref{line:tgone-prefix}, inspired by \ts~\citep{Chen2024}.
+In the second case, where Lines~\ref{line:pig-else-start}-\ref{line:pig-else-end} are executed, the algorithm employs \prefix (Alg.~\ref{alg:prefix}) in Line~\ref{line:tgone-prefix}, inspired by \ts~\citep{Chen2024}.
 Then, the smallest prefix size $i^*$ is selected in Line~\ref{line:tgone-index}.
 For the solution where its corresponding call to \prefix returns $i^*$, the entire prefix with size $i^*$ is added to it.
-This ensures that a constant fraction of elements in $\mathcal V_j$ can be filtered out by Lemma~\ref{lemma:prefix-prob} in Appendix~\ref{apx:subroutine} with probability at least $1/2$.
-Moreover, Lemma~\ref{lemma:dist} in Appendix~\ref{apx:subroutine} guarantees that $|\mathcal V_j| \ge \frac{1}{\ell}|V_j|$ for each candidate set.
+This ensures that a constant fraction of elements in $\mathcal V_j$ can be filtered out by Lemma~\ref{lemma:prefix-prob} with probability at least $1/2$.
+Moreover, Lemma~\ref{lemma:dist} guarantees that $|\mathcal V_j| \ge \frac{1}{\ell}|V_j|$ for each candidate set.
 As a result, with constant probability, at least one candidate set will filter out a constant fraction of the elements.

-\subsection{Ensuring Most Added Elements Significantly Contribute to the Solutions}
+\subsubsection{Ensuring Most Added Elements Significantly Contribute to the Solutions}

 In \ts, the selection of a \textit{good prefix} inherently ensures this property immediately.
 However, when interlacing $\ell$ threshold sampling processes, prefix sizes selected in Line~\ref{line:tgone-prefix} by each solution may vary.
 To preserve the alternating addition property introduced in Section~\ref{sec:ptg-alter}, subsets of equal size are selected instead of variable-length good prefixes.
 This raises the question: \textit{How can a good subset be derived from a good prefix?} The solution lies in Line~\ref{line:tgone-subset} of Alg.~\ref{alg:ptgone}.